People

 email

 Yuliya Voskobiynyk, born and raised in Ukraine, received her BS in Neuroscience from the University of Illinois at Chicago working with Dr. Daniel Nicholson in the Rush University Medical Center studying cognitive aging and Alzheimer’s disease.
 Yuliya received her PhD under the supervision of Dr. Erik Roberson in the University of Alabama at Birmingham’s Center for Neurodegeneration and Experimental Therapeutics.
 Yuliya’s dissertation focused on the Tau-dependent contribution of BIN1, one of the leading genetic risk factors, to network hyperexcitability in Alzheimer’s disease.
 In her postdoctoral work in the Paz Lab, Yuliya focuses on the thalamocortical circuit’s contribution to epileptiform activity in neurodevelopmental epilepsy, stroke, and Alzheimer’s disease.
+In her free time, Yuliya enjoys hanging out with her son Ostap near any body of water.

 Graduate Students